 9.6: ANKLE PROTECTION: In tournament format competition No ankle protection (cloth anklet, tape, etc) may be worn.
+In single contest competition, anklets are permitted, but no tape will be allowed under-nit the ankle support.

 9.7: GROIN GUARD: The use of a groin guard by Athletes is mandatory for both male and female Athletes.
 Male Athletes shall wear a metal (see Fig. 10) or polycarbonate (see Fig. 11) groin guard, and a jock strap may be worn in addition.
 For female Athletes, a polycarbonate (see Fig. 12) or foam (see Fig. 13) groin guard shall be worn.
 To observe hygiene, all athletes male and female must have their own groin protectors.